Adventures on the American Frontier: Dyslexia Versions

 The Adventures on the American Frontier series is a collection of books that introduce children to some of the people who made a difference in the shaping of America, many of whom never get mentioned in traditional history textbooks.

 These illustrated books contain a variety of modifications for children with reading disorders.
 They are published in a special dyslexia-friendly font (called OpenDyslexia), with short lines and generous space between the lines.
 Each spread of two pages contains a QR code that will allow readers to hear a lively reading of the text so that they can follow along.
 Varying between the third- and eighth-grade reading levels, the books offer children a rich and rewarding way to get over the reading hump while learning about the pioneers, explorers, and adventurers who helped to form this great nation.

-There are more than a dozen sets of books being produced for this series, each one comprised of its own small series of approximately four to eight books.
+There are fifteen sets of books in this series, each one comprised of its own small series of anywhere from two to ten books.
 Although the books in each small series are numbered in sequence, each title also works as a standalone book, allowing readers the opportunity to select single titles of interest or the entire set, which is offered at a reduced price over purchasing each part independently.
 Note, however, that important terms are defined or explained in the first place they appear, and the stories build upon one another, making the reading of the books in chronological order a more rewarding experience for children who are new to the topic (or for adults who are embarking on new learning journeys with the children).

 Each small series is derived from a single novel of the same name.
 The novels are printed in a standard font with a typical formatting style and no audio feature for readers who do not wish to have these special editions but who want to enjoy the stories, too.
 Click here for the novels in standard font.